gato333/viralart/README.md

 - make db generation script data/init.js

 ### To do: done
+- fix deployment to heroku, its throwing some errors that we were seeing locally when we were getting stuck with webpack
+- make 3d sphere, and mouse actions for moving it
 - fill out object for data manipulation, circular redux objs
 - import three.js instead of d3
 - create initial store obj and pass it down to client (server-side rendering)